top of page

 Zechariah 14:16 And it shall be that all who are left from all the nations which came up against Jerusalem, shall go up from year to year to bow themselves to the Sovereign, Yahuah of hosts, and to celebrate the Festival of Sukkot

-We are also told not to appear before the Father empty handed on three of the High Sabbath days
+We are also commanded not to come before the Father empty-handed during three of these High Sabbaths,

 Deuteronomy 16:16 “Three times a year all your males appear before Yahuah your Elohim in the place which He chooses: at the Festival of Unleavened Bread and at the Festival of Shavuot and at the Festival of Sukkot.
 And none should appear before Yahuah empty-handed,